luigiberrettini/NLog.Targets.Syslog/README.md

+## License
+NLog Syslog is open source software, licensed under the terms of BSD license.

+Please see the [LICENSE file](LICENSE) for further information.

 ## Configuration
 To use NLog Syslog simply download the [NLog.Targets.Syslog NuGet package](https://www.nuget.org/packages/NLog.Targets.Syslog/), then use as you would any NLog target.